-This is Article No. 7 in the ‘Buddhism’ series.
+This is Article No. 7 in the ‘5 Wisdoms’ series, and is Part 3 of the Rūpa Skandha mini series.

-It is also the third of ten articles, which explore the ’emptiness’, or non-personal nature, of the ‘Form’, or ‘conceptual form’, aspect of our cognitive-perceptual experience – that which Buddhist tradition calls the rūpa skandha.
-Together these articles make up a single longer article, or ten-part mini-series of articles, which are best read in order.
+The aim of this Rūpa Skandha mini series is to outline what is meant by the ’emptiness’, or non-personal nature, of the ‘concretising’, form-creating’, ‘conceptualising’, or ‘conceptual form’, aspect of our cognitive-perceptual experiencing process, which Buddhist tradition calls the rūpa skandha – usually translated simply as ‘Form’.
+Together these articles make up a single exploration over several articles, which are best read in order.
 When all these articles are published, you will be able to click on the titles below to access the other parts.

 The Rūpa Skandha – Part 4: Mindfulness and Emptiness